andrey-lgtm/SmartReads/QUICK_START.md

 3. **It's Ready**: Can start pilot testing immediately
 4. **It's Impactful**: Addresses a real educational need
 5. **It's Innovative**: First-of-its-kind in the education space

----

-**Ready to present?** The system is fully functional and waiting to impress!

-For the presentation, remember:
-- The demo is the star - let it shine
-- The code is clean and well-documented
-- The impact is measurable and meaningful

-Good luck with your presentation! 🌟